imrafaelmerino/JIO/README.md

   sequence of operations using `PairExp`.
 It enhances the readability of the code, making it easy to understand the branching logic.

-- **PairExp**: The `PairExp` expression simplifies the creation of tuples or pairs of values.
-In our case, we use `PairExp.seq` to execute two operations (`persistLDAP.apply(user)` and `sendEmail.apply(user)`) sequentially, although it's important to note that we are not interested in the pair result, as both of these operations return `void`.
+- **PairExp**: The `PairExp` expression streamlines the execution of two effects, either sequentially or in parallel, and then combines their results into a pair.
+In this scenario, we utilize `PairExp.seq` to execute the `persistLDAP` and `sendEmail` operations sequentially.
+However, it's essential to emphasize that in this particular example, our primary concern is the successful completion of both operations.
+Therefore, in the absence of any failures, the result will be a pair containing two `null` values: (null, null), as both operations return `Void`.

-- **debugEach**: Debugging is an essential part of software development and also, in real world applications, messages come from different users and requests.
-When a problem occurs, it can be difficult to determine which log events are related to the issue, especially under load.
-JIO simplifies debugging and contextual logging with its `debug` and `debugEach` methods.
+- **debugEach**: Debugging plays a pivotal role in software development, and real-world applications often handle a multitude of messages from various users and requests.
+When issues arise, identifying which log events are pertinent to the problem can be challenging, particularly in high-traffic scenarios.
+JIO streamlines the debugging process and enhances contextual logging through its `debug` and `debugEach` methods.

-- **JFR (Java Flight Recorder)**: JIO leverages JFR for logging and debuging purposes.
+- **JFR (Java Flight Recorder)**: JIO leverages JFR for logging and debugging purposes.
 This choice offers several advantages.
 First, it's Java-native, which means it seamlessly integrates with the Java ecosystem, ensuring compatibility and performance.
 Second, it avoids the complexities and potential conflicts associated with using external logging libraries, of which there are many in the Java landscape.
 By relying on JFR, we maintain a